The Magus, QBL, Sphinx, Tarot Knights

 The enigmatic sphinx is an appropriate iconic representation of the Magus.

-The four elements are the four powers of the Sphinx, “to will to dare to know to keep silent” depicted as the four elemental beings of human, lion, bird and bull or serpent.
+The four elements are the four powers of the Sphinx, “to will to dare to know to keep silent” depicted as the four elemental beings of human, lion, bird, and bull or serpent.

-The sphinx as representation of an enigma is destroyed through decryption of the riddle it represents.
+The sphinx as the representation of an enigma is destroyed through the decryption of the riddle it represents.
 The individual who solves the riddle of the Sphinx destroys the conundrum and in doing so becomes the enigma taking on the persona of the Sphinx.

 To keep silent is to maintain your existence until the time your own riddle becomes solved by another.